ultrahorizon/UH-VPN-Docs/terms.md

 ## [Privacy Policy](#table-of-contents)

-Ultra Horizon is committed to your privacy and does not collect browsing history, traffic destination, data content, or DNS queries from users connected to UH Enterprise.
+Ultra Horizon is committed to your privacy and does not collect browsing history, traffic destination, data content, or DNS queries from users connected to UH VPN.
 During your registration, we may collect some personal information, such as your name and email address.
 We only collect information that is necessary for the proper delivery of the Site and Services.

-For the sake of clarity and transparency, we have placed all information related to data collection in a separate document known as the [Privacy Policy](/privacy), which is available on the UH Enterprise documentation hub.
+For the sake of clarity and transparency, we have placed all information related to data collection in a separate document known as the [Privacy Policy](/privacy), which is available on the UH VPN documentation hub.
 Please review the Privacy Policy in its entirety to get a clear understanding of how we handle your data.

 ## [Acceptable Use Policy](#table-of-contents)